 - At the end of March, the SARRP (Small Animal Radiation Research Platform) irradiation X-ray facility manufactured by Xstrahl (Great Britain) was brought into operation.
 It is designed for radiobiological studies on small laboratory animals.
 To date, it is the only SARRP system in Russia and Eastern Europe.
 It is the first facility of this scale and level in LRB JINR.

 - FLNR JINR studies the possibilities of the synthesis of element 120 with 54Cr ion beam at the Superheavy Element Factory.
 A number of experiments is proposed that will complement the existing ideas about production processes of the heaviest nuclei and the properties of their decay.

 - Great attention is paid to the creation of a comfortable social environment in JINR.
 The JINR Women’s Committee is actively working.
-A number of events have been organised with its support.
-A musical evening of JINR employees has been held, some meeting have been organised to support mental and physical health.
+A number of events have been organized with its support.
+A musical evening of JINR employees has been held, some meeting have been organized to support mental and physical health.
 Representatives of Armenia, the Czech Republic, Egypt, Kazakhstan, Poland, Romania, Russia, Slovakia took part in the events.